Skip to content

 http://localhost/zabbix

-Select your preferred installation language and proceed.
+Select the preferred installation language and proceed.

 Zabbix installation wizard interface during setup on Ubuntu 24.04 server